-Colonisation of Australia was inevitable given trade globalisation and Europeans had been exploring the coastline of Australia for 160 years when Cook first came calling.
+Colonisation of Australia was inevitable given trade globalisation.
+Europeans had been exploring the coastline of Australia for 160 years when Cook first came calling.
 The Dutch mapped most of the north, west and south coast and found Tasmania (though did not realise it was an island).
-They arrived in Cape York in 1605 and a year later Spaniard Luis Torres found the nearby strait that bears his name though Spanish authorities kept his find secret for 150 years.
+They arrived in Cape York in 1605 and a year later Spaniard Luis Torres found the nearby strait that bears his name, a find Spanish authorities kept secret for 150 years.

-Always destined to go to sea from his young days on the Yorkshire coast, Cook had made his reputation in the 1760s as a naval surveyor in Canada, mapping the tricky coastline of Newfoundland and competently and quickly rising through the ranks of the Royal Navy as the Seven Years War raged around him.
+Destined to go to sea from his young days on the Yorkshire coast, Cook made his reputation in the 1760s as a naval surveyor in Canada, mapping the tricky coastline of Newfoundland and competently and quickly rising through the ranks of the Royal Navy as the Seven Years War raged around him.

 Possession was always in British minds in the late 18th century, though the supposed continent did not exist.
 Cook sailed south for as long as it was safe then changed tack and headed west.
-He found and mapped both islands of New Zealand and then headed towards New Holland which he knew the Dutch and Abel Tasman had laid tentative claim over a century earlier.
+He found and mapped both islands of New Zealand and then headed towards New Holland which he knew Dutchman Abel Tasman had laid tentative claim over a century earlier.

 But Cook knew too the Dutch had not mapped the east coast so perhaps there was room for multiple claims in the real great south land.
 Cook picked up the coast at Point Hicks named for the lieutenant aboard his ship Endeavour that first spotted land.
-Cook knew Tasmania lay to the south but powered by a gale headed north before landing in Botany Bay on 29 April 1770.
+Cook knew Tasmania lay to the south but powered by a gale headed north before a bay landing on 29 April 1770.
 Cook had observed smoke along the way and here he saw locals and huts on both sides of the bay.
-Cook was not welcomed on arrival and when he approached to land two of the local men “seem’d resolved to oppose me” and threw nails and beads at the visitors.
+Cook was not welcomed on arrival and when he approached to land two local men “seem’d resolved to oppose” and threw nails and beads at the visitors.

-After Cook’s men opened fire with muskets, the locals ran away and Cook went ashore to investigate.
-His men searched for fresh water, food and timber but apart from an awkward chance meeting while dredging for oysters, the natives kept their distance though always stayed close where they could observe their uninvited visitors.
+After Cook’s men opened musket fire, the locals ran away and Cook went ashore to investigate.
+His men searched for fresh water, food and timber but apart from an awkward chance meeting while dredging for oysters, the natives retreated to a safe distance where they could observe their uninvited visitors.
 To their relief the strangers left on May 7 but not before wealthy botanist aboard Joseph Banks decided the great quantity of plants they found deserved the name Botany Bay.

-This remarkable declaration remains one of the foundation stones of Australian law and has never been challenged.
+This remarkable declaration remains a foundation stone of Australian law and has never been challenged.
 Cook did not follow his instructions of seeking the consent of the natives.
 He knew they were there in numbers thanks to “a great number of smokes” he had seen along the coast and his meetings in Botany Bay and Cape Tribulation.